5c077/ExpressionDB/README.md

 Using ExpressionDB, we built a customized version to share [RNA-seq expression data of muscle tissues](http://muscledb.org/).

 ## Getting Started
-After downloading this [repository](https://github.com/5c077/ExpressionDB/archive/master.zip), [R](), and RStudio](), you can launch the ExpressionDB app in RStudio with a sample dataset.
+After downloading this [repository](https://github.com/5c077/ExpressionDB/archive/master.zip), [R](https://cran.r-project.org/), and [RStudio](https://www.rstudio.com/products/rstudio/download/), you can launch the ExpressionDB app in RStudio with a sample dataset.
 Full instructions are available on our [Wiki page](https://github.com/5c077/ExpressionDB/wiki/Getting-Started).

 ## Customizing with Your Own Data
 To add in your own data, view instructions on our [Wiki page](https://github.com/5c077/ExpressionDB/wiki/User's-Guide).